-- Go to the Settings menu, then click About Chrome.
-You should see your browser version here.
+- Go to the Settings menu, then click “About Chrome” or “About Microsoft Edge.”
+You should see your browser version there.

 For Mozilla Firefox:

-- Go to More Options by clicking the three vertically aligned dashes.
+- Go to “More Options” by clicking the three vertically aligned dashes.

-- Under the left-bar menu, click General.
+- Then, under the left-bar menu, click “General.”

-- Scroll down until you get to Firefox Updates.
+- Scroll down until you get to “Firefox Updates.”
 You should be able to see your browser version here.

-Solution 2: Deleting Cache and Cookies
+5. Delete Cache and Cookies

 Over time, your saved cookies and cache can accumulate and may affect your YouTube player.
 In this case, it would be advisable to delete them to speed up your browser performance.

 Keep in mind that the steps vary depending on the type of browser you’re using.
 We’ve listed below how to fix YouTube by clearing cache and cookies on Chrome and Firefox browsers.